shwina/still-magic/_en/style.md

 -   "Use `**kwargs` to define a catch-all parameter for functions taking a variable number of named arguments."
 ---

-> Nothing in software engineering makes sense except in the light of human psychology.
+> Nothing in programming makes sense except in the light of human psychology.
 >
 > --- Greg Wilson (after [Dobz1973](#BIB))